GiorgioGhisotti/gotcha/README.md

 Building and running
 ---

 To run this you'll need to install the OpenCV Manager 3.4.3 app on your phone.
+Only the armeabi-v7a and x86 versions are supported, other APKs will not work.

 Minimum SDK: 21